Sex And/Or Love Addiction

 The trademark characteristics of someone with CSBD are “repetitive sexual activities becoming a central focus of the person’s life to the point of neglecting health and personal care or other interests, activities and responsibilities.”
 Psychologists agree that compulsive sexual behavior disorder refers to an underlying brain mechanism, which can help reveal the most appropriate and effective treatment approach for the behavior.

 There are many causes, influences and contributing factors that can lead to the development of CSBD.
 It may begin as a simple fantasy to escape boredom or relieve anxiety.
 Others may engage in hypersexual behavior as a result of a childhood trauma or attachment disorder.
 It is critical to first understand the reason for these hypersexual behaviors in order to move forward with an effective treatment option.

-At Triune Therapy Group, we are equipped to help men and women suffering from compulsive sexual behavior.
+At Modern Intimacy, we are equipped to help men and women suffering from compulsive sexual behavior.
 Our Los Angeles clinic employs two renowned clinicians who are certified sex addiction therapists.
 We help clients recognize the cause or trigger of their impulse disorder and teach them how to control this destructive hypersexual behavior.
 Our personalized therapy programs help clients rebuild relationships, learn healthier coping skills and ultimately establish healthy intimacy and sexuality.